The CFO'S Perspective

 Recent Posts by CFO Selections Team:

-What is a Typical CFO Job Description
+Writing a CFO Job Description

 A Chief Financial Officer(CFO) is a senior executive role that manages the financial actions of a company.
 The CFO's duties include tracking cash flow and financial planning as well as analyzing the company's financial strengths and weaknesses and proposing corrective actions.